MÉNIÈRE'S DISEASE GRANTS

 The MDG program is a collaborative and highly competitive program.
 Our intent is to fundresearchers and bring experts together to share their work and ideas for new projects.

 Ménière’s disease is a chronic vestibular (inner ear) disorder.
 The inner ear influences both hearing and balance.
 It is named for the French doctor Prosper Ménière, who, in 1861, first identified and described the symptoms of the medical condition that now bears his name.
 These symptoms include fluctuating hearing loss, episodic vertigo, a sensation of ear fullness, and tinnitus.

-CURRENT MRG RECIPIENTS
+MEET OUR RECENT MRG RECIPIENTS

 Applying for a grant

 For questions about the application or HHF's research grants programs, please contact email@example.com.